Safely Saving Gateway API Credentials

 One Exception – Sandbox Credentials

-If you have PayPal Mode set to ‘Test Mode (Sandbox)’ in your PayPal settings, then you will see the option to show your API credential fields allowing you to view and store them.
+If you have your gateway Mode set to ‘Test Mode (Sandbox)’ or similar in your settings, then you will see the option to show your API credential fields allowing you to view and store them.
 We still don’t show them to you by default, just in case you’ve stored real API credentials in there and just switched to sandbox mode.

 We STRONGLY advise against switching to ‘Test Mode’ and choosing to show and/or store your real API keys when not using SSL.